 ~Training consistently and frequently is more beneficial than training BIG.

 ~Regular open & honest communication between coach and athlete is key.
-As coaches, we genuinely want help you, but we are not mind readers.
+As your coach, I genuinely want help you, but I am not a mind reader.
 There is no such thing as too much communication between coach and athlete.

 ~Heart rate is a good indicator of both stress and aerobic fitness level.
 If you have to go very slowly to keep your HR in an aerobic range, it means you’re not as fit as you could be.
 It takes patience and persistence to fix this, but it can be fixed.

 ~More is more, until it’s not.
 Each athlete has his/her own limits here (and they’re probably further out than you think).
 As coaches, we like to help you find and explore the edge of your own cliff (without falling off of it!)

 ~Swim training is undervalued by many.
 The benefits of starting your race day with a strong confident swim are big.